 a.
-The American Academy of Family Physicians opposed government regulation of resident work hours.
+The American Academy of Family Physicians opposes government regulation of resident work hours.

 b.
-The AAFP opposes 24-hour work limits on any other consecutive time constraints as these can compromise patient care and residency education as well as limit flexibility of scheduling within individual residency programs.
+The AAFP opposes 24-hour work limits or any other consecutive time constraints as these can compromise patient care and residency education as well as limit flexibility of scheduling within individual residency programs.

 c.
 The AAFP supports the concept that the time residents spend delivering patient care services of marginal or no educational value should be minimized.

 d.
-The AAFP supports maintaining the RRC-FM as the primary regulatory entity of the FMP residency standards, including resident work hours.
-However, the AAFP calls on the RRC-FM to institute more effective enforcement of these standards.
+The AAFP supports maintaining the Review Committee for Family Medicine (RC-FM) as the primary regulatory entity of the family medicine practice residency standards, including resident work hours.
+However, the AAFP calls on the RC-FM to institute more effective enforcement of these standards.

 The development of further restrictions on work hours should consider the following: